Children’s Dental Care

 Varies

-Children’s dental health is important from the moment their first tooth appears.
+Children’s dental care is important from the moment their first tooth appears.
 It is important to bring your child to the dentist early so their teeth and gums can be examined and so they get used to the sights and smells of a dental practice early on.

 Smita Mehra